 Wound V.A.C Therapy

 An FDA-approved, patented device that uses negative pressure via a controlled suction in order to close large wounds and encourage a faster healing time.
 Also known as negative pressure wound therapy.

 Wrist Disarticulation Prosthesis (WDP)

-A prosthesis utilized for acquired amputations or congenital absences of the hand or forearm through the wrist joint.
+A special type of prosthetic used for amputations or congenital absences of the hand or forearm through the wrist joint.

 Wrist Orthosis (WO)

 A type of orthosis used to treat wrist disorders.

 Wrist/Hand Orthosis (WHO)

 A orthosis used to treat wrist and hand disorders below the elbow joint.